Saturated fusion systems on $p$-groups of maximal class: Introduction and main results

-The first step toward a classification of the fusion systems $\F$ on a class of $p$-groups is the study of the so-called \emph{$\F$-essential subgroups} (see Definition \ref{def:ess}).
+The first step towards a classification of the saturated fusion systems $\F$ on a class of $p$-groups is the study of the so-called \emph{$\F$-essential subgroups} (see Definition \ref{def:ess}).
+The set of all $\F$-essential subgroups is denoted by $\E_\F$.
 In Grazian's research, a certain special type of $\F$-essential subgroups played an important role.
 She named these subgroups \emph{$\F$-pearls}.
 They are defined as follows: